shampine/sequence/README.md

 $payload = new SampleRequestPayload($whitelist, $overrides);
 ```

 The whitelist will limit what user supplied input will be hydrate into the RequestPayload.
-The overrides allows mapping
+The overrides allow mapping
 of different external keys to internal keys.
 Example is that the post contains `email_address` but on the payload the
 method is called `setEmail`.
 Mapping `['email_address' => 'email']` which properly align hydration.

-### Pipeline Instantiation
+### Pipeline Composition

-A pipeline can have multiple closures available.
-This will allow grouping of similars pipelines together.
-You can
+A pipeline can have multiple named closures stored in the `$pipelines` properties.
+This will allow grouping of similar
-pass attributes into the pipeline either thru the class constructor OR the closure constructor.
+pipelines together.
+You can pass attributes into the pipeline either thru the class constructor OR the closure constructor.

 Services, repositories, and other dependency injectable parameters are best set by using the class constructor.
 While
 flags and other stage related properties can be injected using `->process($pipelineName, $payload, ...$argments)`.